It's a seller market. Homes are scarce, and prices are high. But sellers are likely to discount homes that need repairs since they're harder to sell.

 A. The Purchase Price is the amount of cash you agree to pay the seller for the house.
-The purchase price is typically the Adjusted As-Is Value - 2E.
-“As-is” means what it’s worth now before you make repairs and improvements.
+The purchase price is typically the As-Is Value - 2E.
+"As-is" means what it's worth now before you make repairs.

-If you have no idea how much the place will be worth after you improve it, then ask a real estate agent for help.
+If you have no idea how much the place will be worth after improving it, ask a real estate agent for help.
 The agent will complete a comparative market analysis for you.

 Step 3: Calculate the Maximum Mortgage.

 Complete Step 3 to see how much you can borrow.

 A. The As-Is Value (the purchase price of the house)

 B. Or the After-Improved Value multiplied by 110%.
 You can borrow up to 110% of the after improved value of the house.
 The appraiser comes up with the after-improved value when reviewing the 203k consultant work write-up or the contractor's bid.

 D. To get your base mortgage amount, multiply the lesser of A or B by 96.5%.